-Public Art Work
+Public Art and Community Work

 Part of the job of being an artist is to impact others.
 Often the comes with simply creating work that makes people happy and that they want in their homes, but for Krista it goes beyond that.
 She is moved to user her creativity to improve society.

 Volunteering at the Local Progressive Talk Radio Station

 Every Friday morning from 6am-9am, Krista volunteers at 94.7 WPVC, the progressive voice of Charlottesville’s.
 She plays the local ads during breaks from the syndicated political talk radio shows and reads the weather and public service announcements.
 She’s also working on developing merch for the radio station.

 Krista believes strongly in progressive politics, equal rights, action to fight climate change, and many other issues.
 It often seeps into her painting since she listens to WPVC while she paints.
 Eventually she was called to do more than listen and now volunteers at the radio station to help get the progressive message out there.

 In response to the rise of violence by white supremacist and division in our country with the election of Donald Trump, Krista and an activist friend collaborated to develop iconic yard signs that have sprung up all over town.
 The signs are meant to invite unity in the community for people of all skin colors, genders, sexual orientations, religious beliefs.
 The signs reject racism, masogony, and all forms of discrimination.
 The need to act in the face of cruelty and violence became even stronger on August 11 and 12, 2017 when the KKK and other white nationalists groups came to our town of Charlottesville, VA.
 We’ve worked hard to make these signs visible in Charlottesville and beyond and were thrilled that they were used in non-violent protest during the Women's March in 2018 and the march from Charlottesville to Washington, DC to confront white supremacy.
 Read more about Community Unity efforts and activities and follow us on Facebook.